natural preservatives used in our products

 What has been described by doctors as the worst skin allergy ‘epidemic’ many have ever seen has been linked to an increased use of the preservative methylisothiazolinone, also known as MI.

-The preservative MI has been used over the last 10 years in much higher doses than ever before, and has reportedly lead to what has been described as an ‘epidemic’ of cases of contact dermatitis.
+The preservative MI began to be used in much higher doses than ever before, and reportedly lead to what has been described as an ‘epidemic’ of cases of contact dermatitis.

 Contact dermatitis can cause skin to become red and itchy, and can also cause rashes, scaling, swelling, stinging and blistering.
 Eczema is the most common type of contact dermatitis, affecting one in twelve adults and one in five children.